 The east side of I-5 south of the intersection with SR 14 produced specimens of fossil baleen whale, Mysticeti.
-The Towsley Formation also yielded fossils of extinct large terrestrial mammals.
+The Towsley Formation also yielded fossils of extinct large mammals.
 On SR 14 north from the intersection with the I-5, exposures of the marine Pliocene Pico Formation and a small exposure of the marine Late Miocene Towsley Formation exist, but deposits in this area mostly consist of the terrestrial Plio-Pleistocene Saugus Formation.
 In addition, there is typical surficial Quaternary Alluvium in the valleys and canyons, especially in the Newhall Creek area.
 (San Bernardino County Museum 2004.)

-North of the I-5 split with SR 14, there are exposures of the marine Pliocene Towsley Formation, the marine Pliocene Pico Formation, and the marine and terrestrial Pliocene and Pleistocene Saugus Formation.
+After the I-5 splits from SR 14 and courses northward in the area covered on the Oat Mountain Quadrangle, there are exposures of the marine Pliocene Towsley Formation, the marine Pliocene Pico Formation, and the marine and terrestrial Pliocene and Pleistocene Saugus Formation.
 In the valleys and canyons, especially in Gavin Canyon, there are typical surficial deposits of Quaternary Alluvium.
 The closest localities in the Saugus Formation are on the west side of I-5 just north of the mouth of Towsley Canyon.
 A suite of marine fossils of sharks and fishes, including eagle ray (Myliobatis), guitar fish (Rhinobatos), bull shark (Carcharhinus), basking shark (Cetorhinus), and sheepshead (Semicossyphus), were recovered from this area.
+(San Bernardino County Museum 2004.)
 These fossil beds extend into the Lyons Canyon Ranch project site to the west.
-(San Bernardino County Museum 2004.)